mverboom/build/README.md

 * Create a package from the build software
 * Ship the package to a repository

-Everthing is based around bash shell code.
+Everting is based around bash shell code.

 ### debclean

 In order to build software, a system is usually required which is as clean as possible.
-This helps in determining the exact dependancies for building and running software.
+This helps in determining the exact dependencies for building and running software.
-This script assist in cleaning a debian system.
+This script assist in cleaning a Debian system.
 With a minimally installed system it creates a list of installed packages and reverts that system to that state when requested.

 ### torepo